sciZer0/7/v/README.md

 At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>

+<h1>8 &nbsp Voting System</h1>

+The Vote blockchain’s democratic system consists of the following elements:

+* Automatic & Non-Automatic Proposals (inbuilt)
+* Competitive Quadratic Voting (inbuilt)
+* Hyde Park

+<i><b>
+The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens in real circulation.

+From day one, on the Vote blockchain, there are 1,000,000 Voters and a lot of Automatic and Non-Automatic Proposals to vote.

+Importantly, even though the main principle of democracy is that there is absolute freedom for each Voter to either vote or not vote.

+Nevertheless, at best, massive competitive-votes, happening on the Vote blockchain, might be additionally decreasing the Vote token's real circulation a lot.
+</b></i>